ErykKnesz/MyBlog/README.md

 >link:

 # Note on dependencies
 >This little blog app uses Flask microframework, Flask WTForms to edit or create posts, Flask-SQLAlchemy to store them.
-Templates utilies the Jinja language.
+Templates use the Jinja language.